tbreeze-zengenti/react-starter/README.md

 - Define your CMS environment in the `.env` file
 - Set the project name and repository URL inside `package.json`
 - Run `npm i` to install the project
-- Finally run `npm run start` to see your project in the browser
+- Finally, run `npm run start` to see your project in the browser

-For full compatibility please ensure you are running Node 16 & an suitably modern version of NPM (7+) before installing.
+For full compatibility please ensure you are running Node 18 & a suitably modern version of NPM (7+) before installing.

 If you encounter any installation issues you should remove your `/node_modules` folder & run `npm install --legacy-peer-deps`.